heseltime/SWK5-ue7-OrderManagement-/README.md

 ## REST API prototype

-For application to NS and other projects.
+For application to NS and other projects, made public :open_hands: for reference.